Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 Rain clouds over Prague city june 2026

-My plan was of course to go to Prague Zoo.
+My plan was of course to go back to Prague Zoo.
 I had told my little baby Niece I was going to see the monkeys and I didn’t want to disappoint her.
-I actually could have gone to several zoos before getting here.

-Burgas, Plovdiv, Wroclaw and Sophia all have zoos.
-I must have missed loads of monkeys (Oh oh Ah Ahs as my niece calls.them) but at least I got to go to Prague Zoo [My 4th time]
+Burgas, Plovdiv, Wroclaw and Sophia all had zoos I didn’t go to.
+I must have missed loads of monkeys (Oh oh Ah Ahs as my niece calls them) but at least I did go to Prague Zoo [My 4th time]

 A Lovely Day Out At Prague Zoo